RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

 Finally, we also evaluate the impact of variations by performing Monte-Carlo simulation on a sample set of 10,000 crossbar states obtained by considering variations in synaptic conductances ($\sigma$/$\mu$ = 10\%)~\cite{synapse_variation}.
 Figure~\ref{fig:NI_evaluation}(f) shows the maximum, minimum, and average error observed on a 64x64 crossbar array across these samples.
 The variations in synaptic conductances can occur due to two prominent reasons: (i) Process variations and (ii) Imperfect programming, \emph{i.e.}, errors during write operations.

-In summary, the non-idealities in resistive crossbars can have a significant impact on the computations that they perform, and that the errors due to non-idealities are highly dependent on various factors, including the conductances and applied inputs.
-In order to accurately capture the impact of non-idealities on application-level accuracy, a crossbar model should consider these factors.
+In summary, the non-idealities in resistive crossbars can have a significant impact on the computations that they perform.
+Furthermore, the errors due to non-idealities are highly dependent on various factors, including the conductances, applied inputs, crossbar column and process variations.
+Thus, a crossbar model should consider these factors in order to accurately capture the impact of non-idealities on application-level accuracy.